 The debates only intensified as the coronavirus pandemic swept the country.
 Restrictions on land and air travel, closures of the U.S. land borders with Mexico and Canada, and a 60-day, temporary halt on the issuance of certain green cards are causing fear and anxiety in immigrants and asylum seekers — many who remain at ICE detention centers and face an increased risk of contracting the virus due to an inability to follow social distancing protocols.

 Crystal Massey works at the border, connecting volunteers throughout the country to remote and in-person volunteer opportunities and works closely with local border groups providing legal and humanitarian assistance to asylum seekers.
 Her work with the Immigration Justice Campaign — a joint initiative between the American Immigration Council and the American Immigration Lawyers Association — increases pro bono legal representation for detained immigrants, only 14 percent of whom have access to counsel.

-Join us as Massey shares a brief history of Border Patrol, who qualifies for asylum and how, recent border policies impacting tens of thousands of asylum seekers, and what individuals across the country can do to assist the work of groups on the front lines.
+Join us as Massey shares a brief history of Border Patrol, who qualifies for asylum and how, and how the recent border policies enacted during the pandemic are impacting asylum seekers.

 The livestream begins at 12:30 p.m.
 Have a question?
 Tweet it to @TheCityClub or send a text to 330.541.5794.